-We get it – CCTV is an excellent tool, and it keeps getting better.
-Every year hundreds of firms plow millions of dollars into CCTV R & D, and millions more are investing in mobile platforms such as drones and artificial intelligence and its integration with security systems.
-Video is arguably the most visceral security tool available, exceeding even “eyes on” assessment since systems are capable of collecting and displaying information we cannot see (think thermal or IR imaging).
+The security market is video-centric.
+We get it – CCTV is a good tool, and it keeps getting better.
+Every year hundreds of firms plow millions of dollars into CCTV R & D, and millions more are invested in mobile platforms such as drones and artificial intelligence and its integration with security systems.
+Video is arguably the most visceral security tool available, exceeding even “eyes on” assessment since systems are capable of collecting and displaying information we cannot see (think thermal and IR imaging of the invisible).

 DETECT DELAY RESPOND

 As we dig deeper we may apply Deter, Deny, Assess, Communicate, and Intervene to address a particular vulnerability.
 We do so understanding ASIS International ESRM (Enterprise Security Risk Management) models and tools.

 There’s no substitute for a physical security risk assessment (RA) followed by a vulnerability assessment (VA).
 The RA outlines the threats, while a VA shows under what circumstances assets are at risk.
 The VA will also outline and perhaps quantify the potential impact.

 If you’ve determined it’s people you’re trying to find, consider the environment.
 Even the best lighted perimeters with low light/no light video technologies may be compromised if there’s blowing sand or snow, and/or fog.
 At a minimum you should be considering a layered “defense in depth” approach, with physical and electronic systems providing enhanced protection for the times when conditions are bad.